BDC Hamburger Icon

 It may be more challenging today to increase organic reach on Facebook.
 However, your brand can still thrive and reach its target markets if you pivot, work within Facebook’s parameters and genuinely connect with your audience.

 Additionally, Facebook isn’t the only digital marketing strategy around.
 Diversifying your social media marketing platforms will boost your digital marketing ROI.
-Turn to X (formerly known as Twitter), Instagram, Pinterest, TikTok, Medium and LinkedIn to find your audience, and take advantage of the latest digital marketing trends.
+Turn to X (formerly Twitter), Instagram, Pinterest, TikTok, Medium and LinkedIn to find your audience, and take advantage of the latest digital marketing trends.
 You can also start promoting your brand via email marketing – a cost-effective way to nurture existing relationships and build a community of followers.

 Adapting your overall social media marketing strategy will help your brand thrive and remain visible in an ever-changing landscape.

-Jennifer Dublino contributed to this article.
+Sammi Caramela and Jennifer Dublino contributed to the reporting and writing in this article.

 Did you find this content helpful?